 Not trudging through your days, mostly unaware of what you are doing and why.

 Not living passively, bossed around by your emotion-of-the-moment.

 Instead, it means taking charge of your life and critically examining what you believe to be true.
 Is it?
 Is it true for you?

 An example is if “connection” is a core value, but you’re shy.
-If you live on autopilot, you’ll let your fear of “putting yourself out there” stop you.
-You’ll passively allow fear to control you.
+If you live on autopilot, you’ll let your fear of “putting yourself out there” stop you, and you’ll passively allow fear to control you.

-However, if you act mindfully, you are aware that it’s fear preventing you from connecting with others.
+However, if you act mindfully, you’re aware that it’s fear preventing you from connecting with others.
 This awareness helps you take action despite the fear, knowing that you’ll honor the value of “connection” in the process.

 You can’t control what happens in life, but you can control how you react.
 Action, not excuses, will move you past the constant obstacles life throws in your path.

 Yeah, I know, almost impossible to do.
 But try anyway.
 Comparing yourself to anyone else is a waste of time.